fireboltattdev/mx2/README.rst

 Library structure
 -----------------

-Right not the client supports ``API v1``, all the API documents can be found at `M2X API Documentation`_.
+Currently, the client supports ``API v1``, all the API documents can be found at `M2X API Documentation`_.

 * Client_